Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 Logical indicating if p-values should be calculated.
 Use with

-String specifying the adjustment method to use for the p-values (default is "none").
+String specifying the multiple testing adjustment method to use for the p-values (default is "none").
+Passed to

 Named numeric vector specifying p-value thresholds (in ascending order) to mark.
 The last element must be 1 or higher (to set the upper limit).
 Names must be unique, but one element can be left unnamed (by default 1 is unnamed, meaning values between the threshold closest to 1 and 1 are not marked in the plot).
 If NULL, no thresholding is done and p-value intervals are not marked with symbols.